tidyverse/tidyverse.org/content/blog/stringr-1-5-0/index.md

 </div>

-This blog post will give you an overview of the biggest changes (you can get a detailed list of all changes from the [release notes](%7B%20github_release%20%7D)).
+This blog post will give you an overview of the biggest changes (you can get a detailed list of all changes from the [release notes](https://stringr.tidyverse.org/news/index.html)).
 Firstly, we need to update you on some (small) breaking changes we've made to make stringr more consistent with the rest of the tidyverse.
-Then, we'll give a quick overview of improvement to documentation and stringr's new license.
-Lastly, we'll finish off by diving into the many small, but useful functions that we've accumulated in the three and half years since the last release.
+Then, we'll give a quick overview of improvements to documentation and stringr's new license.
+Lastly, we'll finish off by diving into a few of the many small, but useful, functions that we've accumulated in the three and half years since the last release.

 <div class="highlight">